williamenser100/LatexSnap/README.md

 ## Requirements

 - macOS 14.0 or newer
-- Xcode 15+ command line tools
+- **Xcode** (full app from the App Store or Apple Developer), not Command Line Tools alone — `build.sh` runs `xcodebuild` and the project uses SwiftUI, ScreenCaptureKit, and asset catalogs.
-- An Anthropic API key
+- An Anthropic API key ([Anthropic Console](https://console.anthropic.com))
-- Permission to grant:
-  - Screen Recording
+- Permission to grant **Screen & System Audio Recording** for LatexSnap (macOS will prompt; screen images are sent to the API)
+- Ability to write to `/Applications` (normal on a personal Mac; some managed Macs may restrict this)

+There is no prebuilt `.dmg` or App Store build in this repo: you install by cloning and running the script below.

 ## Quick Start